-Now it’s time for your candidates to move onto the business part of the Video Intro, recording their answers!
+Now it’s time for your candidates to move on to the business part of the Video Intro, recording their answers!
 Using their device’s camera and microphone, candidates record answers to your questions, with the ability to practice and re-record until they’ve nailed the perfect response.

 Once candidates are ready, they can submit their Video Intro responses back to you, ready for you and your team to review.

 With your responses back in, it’s time to complete the process and review each candidate’s Video Intro.
-You’ll see all your candidate’s submissions and be able to provide instant feedback directly from the Toggl Hire dashboard.
+You’ll see all your candidates’ submissions and be able to provide instant feedback directly from the Toggl Hire dashboard.

-If you’ve been scratching your head wondering what an asynchronous interview is, don’t worry, you’re not alone.
 With the rise of technology in hiring, asynchronous interviews allow recruiters and candidates to interview on their own terms, saving valuable time and money.

-If you’re a recruiter who’s new to asynchronous interviews, we’d recommend trying them out on your next vacancy.
+If you’re a recruiter who’s new to asynchronous video interviews, we’d recommend trying them out on your next vacancy.
 Not only do they save you time, but they allow your candidates to showcase their skills in a modern and innovative way.

 Of course, we think our Video Intros feature is the bee’s knees.
 If you’d like to see more about it, you can watch this short video below.